On the properties of quasi-Banach function spaces: Quasi-Banach function spaces

 in the quasinormed topology of $X$. \end{definition}

-It is obvious that if $C=1$ then this property coincides with the classical Riesz--Fischer property and also that the greater the constant $C$ the weaker the required condition is.
-However, this property with any constant is still stronger than the completeness of the space.
-On the other hand, the completeness of the space is equivalent to having the Riesz--Fischer property with constant equal to the modulus of concavity.
+It is obvious that the generalised Riesz--Fischer property with constant $C=1$ is simply the classical Riesz--Fischer property, that the property gets weaker as $C$ becomes larger, and that the strong generalised Riesz--Fischer property implies the generalised Riesz--Fischer property for every constant $C > 1$.
+However, as follows from the following theorem, the only special case is the classical Riesz--Fischer property, everything else is mutually equivalent and also equivalent to the completeness of the quasinormed space in question.

-\begin{theorem} Let $X$ be a quasinormed space equipped with the quasinorm $\lVert \cdot \rVert_X$ and denote by $C$ its modulus of concavity.
-Then \begin{enumerate} \item if $X$ is complete then it has the Riesz--Fischer property with constant $C$, \item if $X$ has Riesz--Fischer property with an arbitrary constant $C' \in [1, \infty)$ then $X$ is complete. \end{enumerate} \end{theorem}
+\begin{theorem} Let $X$ be a quasinormed space equipped with the quasinorm $\lVert \cdot \rVert_X$ and denote by $C_X$ its modulus of concavity.
+Then the following statements are equivalent: \begin{enumerate} \item $X$ is complete. \item $X$ has the generalised Riesz--Fischer property with some constant $C \in [1, \infty)$. \item $X$ has the generalised Riesz--Fischer property with constant $C_X$. \item $X$ has the generalised Riesz--Fischer property with every constant $C \in (1, \infty)$. \item $X$ has the strong generalised Riesz--Fischer property. \end{enumerate} \end{theorem}